vladbatushkov/gateway/src/web-client-list/README.md

 # WebClient List

-Example of client web app to manage a list of Tags.
+Example of client web app of List of Tags.

 - Install dependencies